hugang/auto-test/doc/commands.md

 ## echo [〇]

-Prints the specified message into the third table cell in your Selenese tables.
+Prints the specified message into log4j file.
 Useful for debugging.

 - arguments
-    - message(target): The message to print.
+    - message(target or value): The message to print.

 ## edit content [〇]